The Selectivity and Competition of the Mind's Eye in Visual Perception: Introduction

 \textit{How do the low-level, primary visual areas of the brain know where to send visual input information?} This would imply that the low level areas have already done some sort of recognition of the input stimulus in order to route the information correctly to the higher levels in IT.
 Some have hypothesized that there exists some low level gating mechanism that performs a rough detection and then forwards the information to specialized expert models, e.g. gating with a mixture of experts model \cite{masoudnia2014mixture, tsao2008mechanisms}.
 Others have used a category template model that could roughly match an input stimulus.
 A dot product between stimulus and template would measure similarity and then direct the stimulus down a certain pathway \cite{kay2017bottom}.
 Others have built specialized hierarchical models specific for certain tasks that are pre-selected by a separate, high-level goal-driven model \cite{yamins2016using}.

-Common to all of these previously described models is the fact that they are implemented in a feed forward fashion.
-However, we know that the brain is not strictly feed forward, but instead contains both lateral and top-down connections.
+A shortcoming of all these previously described models is that they are implemented in a feed forward fashion.
+We know that the brain is not strictly feed forward, but instead contains both lateral and top-down connections.
 In fact, there are generally more feedback connections in the brain than there are feed forward \cite{cao2015look,kim2018deep}.
 Purely feed forward models cannot capture the full account of the dynamics of neural systems \cite{yamins2016using}.
 The gating or template model also fails to explain the reliable (yet diminished) object response and sensitivity to things like cars and planes within the FFA \cite{mcgugin2012high}.
 Further, feed forward models cannot explain dynamic brain responses with identical stimuli since the responses are based solely as a function of the stimulus \cite{kay2017bottom}.

-In our work, we advance the understanding of the neural mechanisms of perception by creating a novel computational model.
+In our work, we develop a novel classification framework that rivals traditional supervised learning by mimicking neural mechanisms of perception.
 Specifically our contributions are, 1.
 We devise a novel algorithm and framework that incorporates lateral and top down feedback in the form of hierarchical competition that can explain the information flow and selectivity of high level areas within the brain.
 2. We show that our model reflects general themes observed in the visual system and its responses are consistent with specific experiments in the neuroscience literature.
-3. We show that our generative framework has a wide range of applications in computer vision.
-In our experiments, we illustrate the problem of face detection bias that has been uncovered in deep learning.
+3. We show that our generative framework can perform category level image classification with superior performance to a comparable supervised convolutional neural network.
+We demonstrate our results on the problem of face detection bias that has been uncovered in deep learning.
 Given biased training data, our competitive multiscale model is able to overcome this bias given the nature of our holistic, coarse-to-fine processing approach.